thoughtbot/superglue/README.md

 Attribute          | default value            | description
 -------------------|--------------------------|------------
 `data-bz-remote`   | For `<a>` the default is `get`.
 For forms, the default is `post` if a method is not specified. | Use this to create seamless page to page transitions.
 Works for both links and forms.
 You can specify the request method by giving it a value, e.g `<a href='foobar' data-bz-remote=post>`.
 For forms, the request method of the form is used. `<form action=foobar method='post' data-bz-remote>`.
-`data-bz-async`      | `false`                  | Fires off an async request.
+`data-bz-remote-async`      | `false`                  | Fires off an async request.
 Responses are pushed into a queue will be evaluated in order of click or submit.
 `data-bz-push-state` | `true`                   | Captures the element's URL in the browsers history.
-Normally used with `data-bz-async`.
+Normally used with `data-bz-remote-async`.
 `data-bz-silent`     | false                    | To be used with the `breezy_silent?` ruby helper.
 Useful if you don't want to perform a redirect or render.
 Just return a 204, and Breezy will not fire a `breezy:load` event.